MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 > Please note that the following code sample assumes that you have already succesfully implemented MapsIndoors into your application.

+The first step is to create the class `CiscoPositioningService`, and the constructor for it.

 ```javascript
 class CiscoPositioningService {
     /**